SilvaAriel/SilvaAriel.github.io/_posts/2020-10-03-garbage-collector.markdown

 It doesn’t leave the memory fragmented when the space is reclaimed.
 Instead, it sorts the memory by moving all living objects to one side and then it reclaims the marked space.
 Mark-and-Compact also solves the problem raised by Copying Algorithm, because it uses the whole Heap Memory.

 Even if it solves both of the problems created by the preceding algorithms, it comes with a price.
-Everytime the GC cycle runs it has to sort out every reference address.
+Every time the GC cycle runs it has to sort out every reference address.
 That makes this algorithm less efficient than the others.

 ![]({{ site.baseurl }}/images/mark-and-compact.png)
 *Source: [How Does Garbage Collection Work in Java? | by Alibaba Tech](https://medium.com/@alitech_2017/how-does-garbage-collection-work-in-java-cf4e31343e43)*